top of page

 Fourth Economy conducted a workforce analysis and regional planning effort for 17,200 Electric Vehicle (EV) workers across five states.
 The analysis identified the availability of EV workers, skills and credentials needed to advance in these occupations, and prevalence of family-sustaining jobs for workers without a college degree.
 Further, the analysis identified occupations at risk of automation, growth trajectory of many EV occupations, and outlined how to address the gap to ensure availability of workers in the future.

 In 2022 we began working with the Southern Maine Planning and Development Commission (SMPDC) on their Local Climate Action Planning (CAP) Cohort project.
 This unique model allows SMPDC to facilitate Climate Action Planning with four distinct Southern Maine communities, which will build their plans in a cohort model to enable peer learning and expanded capacity.
 The goal is to produce a unique CAP for each town that responds to each community’s current and projected Greenhouse Gas (GHG) emissions, climate change vulnerability assessment, and potential adaptation strategies.
 We are supporting the cohort by helping each town develop their Community Engagement approach - helping each to design tailored outreach and communications strategies to allow residents, business owners, municipal staff, and other community members to voice their opinions and contribute to the CAP planning process.
 Fourth Economy will continue this work through late 2023.

 Meet Our Team

 These are the folks making good things happen every day.
-As the 'Great Resignation' story loomed large over every industry in 2021, we had our own staffing transitions while adding five key staff members to our team.
-Our internship program also allowed us to harness the talent of five grad students and a fellow from four institutions.
-We're excited to be welcoming several new additions in 2022 to further expand our reach and capabilities.
+We added eight key staff members to our team in 2022.
+We're excited to be welcoming several new additions in 2023 to further expand our reach and capabilities.